KindlingIcicle/gitradio/README.md

 Combine this with a repo to make git audio.
 You'll need to create a custom hook inside of git, create a server that has this repo.
 And then open the client to listen to updates.

-Too change/update view on new event: one way: use the global object: gitEventCollection and push a new vanilla object that look like this:
+To change/update view on new event:

+  one way: use the global object: gitEventCollection and push a new vanilla object that look like this:
   ```sh
   {